Season of Nonviolence

 Oregon Community Foundation

 Jelani Cobb - New Yorker Staff Writer, Professor at Columbia University

-In this virtual program, acclaimed historian and journalist Jelani Cobb will break down the complex dynamics of race and racism in America—relating the country's history of inequality to today’s issues.
-Cobb will tell us why he believes the levers of justice are in our hands, and how we can move them in the direction we see fit.
+In this virtual program, acclaimed historian and journalist Jelani Cobb broke down the complex dynamics of race and racism in America—relating the country's history of inequality to today’s issues.
+Cobb talked about why he believes the levers of justice are in our hands, and how we can move them in the direction we see fit.

 A long-time staff writer at The New Yorker, Cobb wrote a series of articles about race, injustice, and the police; for which he received the Sidney Hillman Prize for Opinion & Analysis Journalism.
 He also teaches at the Columbia University Graduate School of Journalism.
 He is the author of Substance of Hope: Barack Obama and the Paradox of Progress and To the Break of Dawn: A Freestyle on the Hip Hop Aesthetic.

 Tuesday, February 2, 2021 – 4 - 4:45 p.m. - VIRTUAL CONVERSATION